Women with Diabetes Need Accessible Women’s Health Care

 The rate of women dying during pregnancy and childbirth has been rising with alarming statistics.
 About 700 women die every year in the United States—more than any other comparable country—and most of these deaths are preventable.

-The incidence of maternal mortality among pregnant women with type 1 diabetes is 0.5%, a percentage that is five to 20 times higher than the general obstetric population.
+The incidence of maternal mortality among pregnant women with type 1 diabetes is 0.5 percent, a percentage that is five to 20 times higher than the general obstetric population.

 For women of color—and their babies—the rates of death are worse.